 We launched a new campaign in July to bring awareness and raise funding for food allergy research.
 We’re encouraging families to post pictures upside down using the hashtag #ThisIsNuts.

-We're helping spread awareness of food allergies by using the hashtag #thisisnuts!
-For more information on the "this is nuts challenge," visit the Food Allergy Fund.
+The TODAY Show is helping spread awareness of food allergies by using the hashtag #thisisnuts!

 What started as a New Year’s resolution became a brand new organization— Food Allergy Fund—flipping food allergy fundraising on its head.